Train service

 Frequently asked questions

-What affects the cost of a train ticket from Madrid to Lisbon?
+Is there a direct train from Madrid to Lisbon?

-How long does the train from Madrid to Lisbon take?
+How long does the train journey from Madrid to Lisbon take?

-When is the best time to travel from Madrid to Lisbon?
+What is the best way to book a Madrid to Lisbon train ticket?